NickTsitlakidis/event-nest/README.md

 The `reconstitute` method will initiate the event processing based on the events order.

 To apply each event, we have defined two private methods which are decorated with the `@ApplyEvent` decorator.
 Each method will be called when the corresponding event is retrieved, and it's ready to be processed.
-This is the place to update the object's internal state based on the event's data. **Make sure that these methods are defined as arrow functions, otherwise they won't be called.**
+This is the place to update the object's internal state based on the event's data.

 Finally, we define an `update` method which is the place to run any business logic we need and append the corresponding event (`UserUpdatedEvent`) to the event stream.